SepehrDV2/ExtMem/README.md

     DRAMSIZE=8589934592 SWAPPATH=/dev/nvme1n1p2 LD_PRELOAD=/path/to/libextmem-pagerank.so ./pr -f ../datasets/twitter/snap.el

+## Hardware Requirements
+Given a dedicated swap file ExtMem can run on any multi-core X86 machine that can run the Linux 5.15>= kernel.
+For the best performance we recommend a dedicated NVMe SSD partition with async IO and at least 16 cores.
 ## Reproducing paper results
+The experiments were run on a 2-socket machine (16 cores, 32 hardware threads each) with 2.30GHz Intel Xeon 5218 processors and 198GB of DDR4 DRAM, running a modified Linux 5.15.
+We used an NVMe SSD disk with 2700MB/S read rate.
+We recommend using similar hardware for reproducing paper results.

 Once you built the library and mmapbench and gapbs, you can use the scripts provided in the run-scripts directory to recreate the results in the paper.